kwrooijen/gungnir/README.md

 ### Changesets

 Inspired by Elixir Ecto's Changesets.
-Validating your data before creating and updating it in the database.
+Validate your data before inserting or updating it in your database.
 View the actual changes being made, and aggregate any error messages.
 [Read more](https://kwrooijen.github.io/gungnir/changeset.html)